 The purpose of this question is to accurately classify farm operations as family farms, because sometimes family members who share the ownership of the farm do not all live in the same household.
-For the purposes of the next three sections, we are referring to the "principal" operator as the person identified in Section 33 as being most responsible for making decisions about the farm operation.
+For the purposes of this section, we define the "principal" producer as the person most responsible for making decisions about the farm operation.

-Report whether any of the operators, members of his or her household, and/or persons related to the operator by blood, marriage or adoption own more than 50 percent of the assets of this farm or ranch operation.
+Report whether any producer and persons related to that producer by blood, marriage or adoption own more than 50 percent of the assets of this farm or ranch operation.
 Consider only farm or ranch assets owned - not rented or leased - by this operation, and exclude the assets held by non-family landlords and contractors.

-Check 'Yes' for Item 1 if this is the case.
+Check "Yes" for Item 1 if this is the case.
 Check "No" if this is not the case.

-Persons related to the operator by blood, marriage, or adoption may live outside the operator's household.
+Persons related to the producer by blood, marriage, or adoption may live outside the producer's household.